 What would this customer’s scenario be like if they didn’t have HubStor?

-To fully appreciate the native capabilities of Office 365, we have to consider that most organizations subscribing to Office 365 make heavy use of OneDrive for Business.
+To fully appreciate the native capabilities of Microsoft 365, we have to consider that most organizations subscribing to Microsoft 365 make heavy use of OneDrive for Business.
+It’s a great tool for collaboration.
 They’ve likely replaced traditional home directories with OneDrive for Business sites.
 And most workers are probably heavy users of their OneDrive, frequently sharing folders and files as needed, with all sorts of data that is critical to the business.

-Following is our assessment of what organizations face (the good, bad, and the ugly) when dependent on Office 365 native tools alone.
+The following is our assessment of what organizations face (the good, bad, and the ugly) when depending on Microsoft 365 native tools alone.

 The OneDrive owner benefited from a new feature Microsoft introduced in August 2018 to receive email notifications of mass file deletion activity.
 Without this, the issue may not have been detected so easily.
 Here’s the email: